 Sheri made the grim walk back to her vehicle to tell her husband and mother the sad news.
 There was no sign of life in the poor cat.

-On a whim, she glanced back and was amazed to see his ear twitch!!!
+On a whim, she glanced back one last time and was amazed to see his ear twitch!!!

-Now West River Coalition is a bit different than other organizations.
+Now the West River Coalition in the Black Hills is a bit different than other organizations.

 The Coalition was formed in 2005 by a group of Black Hills residents.
 They were concerned about the serious pet overpopulation in the area, as reflected in the high intake and euthanasia numbers in town shelters.